HOW TO FIX FLOOR PAN RUST

 9. Finishing Touches:

+After sanding the welds, your floor pan is ready for some metal prep, primer, filler, fine sanding, and finally paint.
 For any auto body rust, the steps are pretty much the same.
 With practice you can completely repair rusted floor pans, firewalls, and any other sheet metal on your project car.
 If you have any questions, feel free to leave a comment below.

 GRINDING AND CUTTING TOOLS